SOCIAL ENTERPRISE FAQs

 In the end, being a social enterprise is about adopting a set of operational principles.
 These include:

 This is regardless of what form the organisation takes.
 So if you have these in place – you are acting as a social enterprise.
-While there is no social enterprise regulator there is an accreditation mark and further details can be found here: www.socialenterprisemark.org.uk
+There is no social enterprise regulator, but if you do want to identify as a social enterprise, join Social Enterprise UK and you will receive a "We're a social enterprise" badge to use in your electronic and printed materials.

 Enabling groups to ‘spin out’ of the public sector into social enterprise models is a big part of the government’s mutualisation agenda.